gavinmcfarland/str/README.md

 # str

-Str is a template literal tag function that makes it easy to build up strings while ignoring excessive white space.
+Str is a template literal tag function that makes it easy to build up strings while ignoring unnecessary indents.

 ## Usage